 \subsection{A note on the transfer matrix method}

-The transfer matrix method (TMM) is also commonly used to treat the propagation of light through FP cavity structures\cite{burkhard10, macleod17} and polaritonic devices.\cite{hutchison12, george15, herrera20, xiang21, simpkins23, lee2024controlling} TMM provides a numerical generalization of the analytical FP cavity treatment that we have just laid out which can be applied to multi-layer dielectric stacks.
-TMM can also be more accurate than the FP expressions when the thickness of the cavity mirror coatings is comparable to the cavity length $L$.
-In this case, interference within the mirror coatings can contribute significantly to the cavity spectrum and TMM treatment of all layers in the structure may be necessary.
+The transfer matrix method (TMM) is also commonly used to treat the propagation of light through FP cavities \cite{burkhard10, macleod17} and polaritonic devices.\cite{hutchison12, george15, herrera20, xiang21, simpkins23, lee2024controlling} TMM is a numerical generalization of the analytical FP cavity treatment which can be applied to multi-layer dielectric stacks.
+TMM is more accurate than the FP expressions when the thickness of the cavity mirror coatings is comparable to the cavity length $L$ and explicit treatment of all layers in the structure becomes necessary.
 This caveat aside, the analytical FP expressions are attractive both for their low computational cost and for their explicit dependence on physical parameters which can provide useful intuition.
-We will attempt to leverage this intuition throughout this perspective.
+We attempt to leverage this intuition throughout this perspective.